codee-com/open-catalog/Checks/PWR020/README.md

 [vectorization](../../Glossary/Vectorization.md) is one of the most important ways to speed up the computation of a loop.
-In practice, loops may contain a mix of computations where only a part of the loop body introduces loop-carrie dependencies that prevent vectorization.
+In practice, loops may contain a mix of computations where only a part of the loop body introduces loop-carried dependencies that prevent vectorization.
 Different types of compute patterns make explicit the loop-carried dependencies present in the loop.
 On the one hand, the